blocklet/create-blocklet/packages/create-app/templates/express-api/blocklet.md

-# template-react
+# template-express

-A react template for creating a new blocklet project.
+A express template for creating a new blocklet project.